Beef Burrito Bowl Recipe

 Burrito Bowl Topping Ideas

 You can use whatever you like for toppings!
 Anything you love that goes well in a Tex-Mex or Southwestern dish will be awesome on these yummy burrito bowls.
-Here are some of my favorites!
+Here are some of my favorites, but you can definitely change things up by checking out some of the ideas in the Variations section below!

 - Chopped cherry tomatoes